haboateng/comparison-of-tricubic-treecodes-Coulomb-kernel/README.md

 // hgrid, any value when finite differences are not used.
 Do not delete.

-	0.01 # step-size for finite differences
+	0.01 # step-size for finite differences (can be varied as well)

 Output for the executable direct_sum :
 -------------------------------------